 Individuals with achondroplasia should be cared for by appropriate specialists.
 Careful monitoring for signs of complications is important.
 Early recognition and treatment of these complications can have lifelong impacts on the quality of life of the infant, child, and adult.

 Infants with achondroplasia often have low muscle tone (mild to moderate) and difficulty supporting their heads.
 This difficulty is both because of the low muscle tone as well as due to their large head size.
 As a result, motor skills may be delayed.
 Motor delays (e.g. delays in sitting, crawling, standing, walking, and grasping) are normal for children with achondroplasia.

 Children with achondroplasia are also at risk for developing “kyphosis” or curving of the spine.
-Becuase of this unsupported sitting is not recommended unitl adequate trunk muscle strength is obtained.
+Because of this, unsupported sitting is not recommended until adequate trunk muscle strength is obtained.
 Fabric/soft back strollers, and soft canvas seats should be avoided during the first year of life.
-If kyphosis develops, assessment by a specialsist (e.g., orthopedic surgeon) may be recommended to determine if bracing is needed.
+If kyphosis develops, assessment by a specialist (e.g., orthopedic surgeon) may be recommended to determine if bracing is needed.